Amazon in deal with German watchdog to overhaul marketplace terms

 PLATFORMS VS REGULATORS

-Silicon Valley's tech giants have come under increasingly intense scrutiny in Europe, with Alphabet's Google hit with billions of euros in fines for breaches of European Union competition rules.
+Silicon Valley's tech giants have come under increasingly intense scrutiny, with Alphabet's Google hit with billions of euros in fines for breaches of European Union competition rules.
+The EU executive may open a full anti-trust probe into Amazon within days, Bloomberg reported on Tuesday.

 Germany's anti-trust regulator, while subordinate to Brussels in many regards, has also been active, ordering Facebook to change how it handles user data after finding the social network abused its market dominance.